Social parasitism (offense)

-Social parasitism was a political crime in the Soviet Union in which the perpetrator was accused of living at the expense of other people or society.
-A number of Soviet intellectuals and dissidents were accused of the crime of parasitism, including Joseph Brodsky, Iosif Begun, Vladimir Voinovich, Lev Kopelev and Andrei Amalrik.
+Social parasitism was considered a political crime in the Soviet Union, where individuals accused of living off the efforts of others or society were prosecuted.
+The Soviet Union, proclaiming itself a workers' state, mandated that every capable adult engage in work until retirement, theoretically eliminating unemployment.

 Soviet Union

 In the Soviet Union, which declared itself a workers' state, every adult able-bodied person was expected to work until official retirement.
 Thus unemployment was officially and theoretically eliminated.
 Those who refused to work, study or serve in another way risked being criminally charged with social parasitism (тунеядство tuneyadstvo, тунеядцы [tuneyadets/tuneyadtsy"), in accordance with the socialist principle "from each according to his ability, to each according to his contribution."

+On 4 May 1961 the law "On Intensification of the Struggle against Persons who avoid Socially Useful Work and lead an Anti-social Parasitic Way of Life" which criminalised parasitism entered into force.
+Those who refused to work were critiqued as "able-bodied citizens who refuse to fulfil their important constitutional duty - to perform honest work to the best of their ability".

 In 1961, 130,000 people were identified as leading the "anti-social, parasitic way of life" in the Russian Soviet Federative Socialist Republic.
-Charges of parasitism were frequently applied to dissidents and refuseniks, many of whom were intellectuals.
+Charges of parasitism were frequently applied to the homeless, vagrants, beggars, dissidents and refuseniks, many of whom were intellectuals.
 Since their writings were considered anti-establishment, the state prevented them from obtaining employment.
 To avoid trials for parasitism, many of them took unskilled (but not especially time-consuming) jobs (street sweepers, boiler room attendants, etc.), which allowed them to continue their other pursuits.

 For example, the Russian poet Joseph Brodsky was charged with social parasitism by the Soviet authorities.
 A 1964 trial found that his series of odd jobs and role as a poet were not a sufficient contribution to society.

+A number of Soviet intellectuals and dissidents were accused of the crime of parasitism, including Iosif Begun, Vladimir Voinovich, Lev Kopelev and Andrei Amalrik.

 Belarus

+On 2 April 2015 President Alexander Lukashenko issued a decree 'On Prevention of Social Dependency', which included a tax for those categorised "social parasites".
+Lukashenko said the policy was brought in to respond to the half a million citizens who refused to work.
+The decree said the policy's purpose was "to prevent freeloading, encourage employment among able-bodied citizens, and to ensure the compliance with the constitutional obligation of the citizens to participate in the financing of state expenditures".
+Individuals exempt from the policy were students, minors, disabled people, retirees, prisoners, and parents with children below the age of seven or those with three or more children who were minors.

-Policies introduced in 2015, which observers noted as being reminiscent of Soviet-era initiatives, included a tax for those who were considered "social parasites".
-Defined as people working under 183 days in a year, and excluding home-makers and subsistence farmers, the deployment of the so-called parasite tax has been suspended after protests in several major urban centers.
+Defined as people working under 183 days in a year, and excluding home-makers and subsistence farmers, the deployment of the so-called parasite tax was suspended after protests in several major urban centers.